Studio Philosophy, Values, and approach

 Effort over talent

 I believe that consistent, goal-directed behavior should be emphasized over the concept of innate talent.
 Everyone has the potential for growth and enjoyment!
+Natural talent exists—but there’s simply no substitute for consistent, honest effort and a positive mindset.

 Progress over perfection